Graduate Admissions: Requirements

 The general regulations of the university are followed along with the additional requirements listed below.

 A background of undergraduate courses consisting of one year each in analytical chemistry or biochemistry, organic chemistry, physical chemistry, calculus and physics is expected.
 A student not having all of the above courses may be accepted for graduate study if ability is shown in other courses.
 Deficiencies in undergraduate courses can be made up during the first year of graduate study, but no graduate credit will be earned from these courses.
 Admission of a student to the doctoral program normally requires at least a 3.0 grade point average (on a scale of 4.0) and a 3.0 grade point average in any prior graduate coursework (if applicable).
 Applicants with grade point averages less than 3.0 may be considered for conditional admission if justified by other aspects of the application such as strong letters of recommendation and high GRE scores.

-It is required that all applicants have the results of the Graduate Record Examination (GRE) sent directly to the University.
+It is recommended that all applicants have the results of the Graduate Record Examination (GRE) sent directly to the University.
 The general GRE exam is required and a minimum quantitative score of 45% or higher is recommended.
 Although the subject GRE is not required, candidates are encouraged to provide a subject GRE score to strengthen their file.
 Information about the GRE can be obtained by visiting their website.
 Our GRE University code is 1367; the departmental code is 0301.

 TOEFL/IELTS Scores (International Applicants)